alt-romes/ghengin/README.md

 * `simple-camera` example of camera with projection
 * `full-pipeline` a full shader pipeline example ported from [FIR](https://gitlab.com/sheaf/fir)
 * `function-drawing` attempt at drawing functions using shaders
+* `dear-imgui` is a trivial demo which setups and renders the DearImGui demo window

 Experimental examples: